 Welcome to the Global PaedSurg Research Collaboration.

-We’re assembling the world’s largest prospective cohort study of congenital anomalies.
+We’ve assembled the world’s largest prospective cohort study of gastrointestinal congenital anomalies.

 What is Global PaedSurg?

 Global PaedSurg is a multi-centre research collaboration of surgeons, anaesthetists and allied health professionals caring for neonates and children requiring surgery across the globe.

 This aims to be the first large-scale, geographically comprehensive prospective cohort study on the management and outcomes of congenital anomalies in low-, middle-, and high-income countries across the globe.

 Our study depends on having lots of collaborators across the globe working together to create a comprehensive dataset on congenital anomalies.
 If this sounds like something you could help with, we’d love for you to join us.

 - Opportunity to participate in a high impact international research study.

 - Co-authorship on all international presentations and publications, and the opportunity to present the study locally, nationally, regionally and internationally.

 - Development of research skills including application for study approval, patient identification, protocol application, data collection, and use of REDCap for data upload and analysis.